 From the operational point of view, the blockades are characterized by distancing from the coast of the blockaded state and are divided into near and far.
 The near blockade is usually carried out by placing a cordon of warships near the enemy shore to detect all sailing and departing merchant ships and confiscating those carrying smuggling.
 However, over the past century and a half, nearby blockades have become very dangerous, as coastal firepower has been developed.
 In response, countries began to use long-distance blockades.
 The ships still cut the trade routes of the enemy, but at the same time they are at a certain distance.

-The success of the blockade is measured in the achievement of two main tasks: sorting the neutral and enemy fleet and neutralizing the enemy fleet.
-Strictly speaking, sorting is an operational condition for the blockade, since the blocking party could destroy all trade vehicles without distinction, which would undoubtedly be very effective.
-In practice, this behavior overshadows the neutrals, which can have far-reaching consequences.
+The success of the blockade is measured in the achievement of two main objectives: sorting the neutral and the enemy fleet and neutralize the enemy fleet.
+Strictly speaking, sorting is an operational condition for the blockade, since the blocking party could also destroy all commercial transport without differences, which would undoubtedly be very effective.
+In practice, this behavior will anger the neutrals, which can have far-reaching consequences.

-Neither the near or far blockades alone guarantee the fulfillment of two main tasks due to military restrictions and the nature of maritime commerce.
-On the one hand, the conventional close blockade will make it very difficult for the US to minimize military losses.
-When approaching American ships to the coast, they fall into the affected area of the complex A2 / AD.
-If you use submarines, long-range aircraft and mines, you will not be able to sort out.
+Neither the near nor the distant blockades alone guarantee the fulfillment of two main tasks due to military restrictions and the nature of maritime commerce.
+On the one hand, the conventional near blockade will make it very difficult for the United States to minimize military losses.
+When American ships approach the shore, they fall into the affected area of the A2 / AD complex.
+If you use submarines, far Aviation and mines, it will not work to provide sorting.